Frequently Asked Questions

 Will my transfer or advanced placement credit apply towards the major?

-Transfer or advanced placement credit may be used to satisfy the Math requirement.
+Transfer or advanced placement credit may be used to satisfy only the Math requirement.
 However, this will not count towards the 30 credit hours required for completion of the major.

 May I declare Cognitive Science as a minor?

-No. Since Cognitive Science is an interdisciplinary program, a minor concentration would be too academically unfocused and superficial.
+No. Since Cognitive Science is an interdisciplinary program, a minor concentration would be academically unfocused and superficial.

 May I double major or minor in a related discipline and double count classes?